vintageplayer/SciBase-ACMTemp/README.md

 # SciBase-ACMTemp
-contains the scraped data from various users
+Contains the scraped data from various users

+This is just a duplicate repository to share data.
+The scripts along with all processing of the scraped data can be found here : http://www.github.com/vintageplayer/SciBase-ACMData .
+Hope this helps!